- Born: 1952-09-14

 - Does the signal really enter

-into the TV via flat brown twin wires coming from the antenna on the roof?
+into the TV via two wires in a flat brown plastic coming from the antenna on the roof?

 does the roof antenna have those odd looking lengths of passive metal not

 - Why are all antennas in my neighborhood

 - Why do some of the antennas point in different directions?